VishwajaMane04/IT-Service-Desk-Automation-Analysis/README.md

 Avoidable tickets accounted for 4,759 handling hours over two years, the equivalent of 1.4 full-time analysts tied up on low-complexity requests instead of technical issues.

 **3. The problem is adoption, not documentation.**
-88% of avoidable tickets already had a Knowledge Base article — yet were still logged with the service desk.
+88% of avoidable tickets already had a Knowledge Base article, yet were still logged with the service desk.
 The gap is behavioural: stores aren't using existing self-help, not lacking it.

-**4. A handful of stores drive disproportionate volume.**
+ **4. The recoverable prize is ~£38.7K per year.**
-The top ticket-logging stores generated several times the volume of the average site, concentrating avoidable demand and marking clear targets for self-service training.
+Evidence: The 4,759 avoidable handling hours (~1.4 FTE) equate to ~£38.7K in estimated annual analyst cost — based on ~2,380 avoidable hours per year at a ~£16 blended analyst cost per hour.

 **5. Demand is highly seasonal.**
 Ticket volume peaks every November–December, driven by peak retail trading, with a secondary January rise — meaning automation and staffing should flex to match predictable seasonal load.